What is a serum myoglobin test?

 A serum myoglobin test is used to measure the level of myoglobin in your blood.

 Myoglobin is a protein that’s typically found in heart and skeletal muscle tissues.
 The only time that myoglobin is found in the bloodstream is when injury to a muscle has occurred.
 In particular, injury to the heart muscle results in the release of myoglobin.
 When detected through a blood test, the presence of myoglobin is clinically significant.

 Your doctor may order this test if they think you’re having a heart attack.
-Most of the time, heart attacks are clinically obvious, based on symptoms and family history.
+Most of the time, heart attacks are obvious, based on symptoms and family history.
 There are times, however, when a heart attack is not outwardly clear.
-Serum myoglobin levels may be elevated in cases of inflammatory and degenerative muscle diseases and following muscle trauma.
+Serum myoglobin levels may be elevated in cases of inflammatory and degenerative muscle diseases and following muscle injury.
 This can help your healthcare provider make a diagnosis.

 The serum myoglobin test has, for the most part, been replaced by the serum troponin level test.
 The troponin level test can provide a positive diagnosis of a heart attack.
 This is because troponin levels are more specific to heart damage than myoglobin levels.
 Troponin levels will also stay higher than myoglobin levels for longer time periods, when there’s a heart attack.

 If you’ve been diagnosed with a heart attack, your doctor may still order a serum myoglobin test.
 Once damage to the heart muscle has been confirmed, values obtained from the test can help your doctor estimate the amount of muscle damage that has occurred.
 A serum myoglobin test may also be ordered if you have symptoms of kidney disease or kidney failure.

 An elastic band is tied around the arm in order to slow the flow of blood.
 The blood is drawn into a tube that is connected to the needle and sent to the laboratory for analysis.
 Your healthcare provider will then release the elastic band and apply pressure to the site of the blood draw using a cotton ball or gauze.